vdo/MusicAgent/README.md

 * Improve system prompt
 * Add cadences, rhythms, and other musical concepts (RAG?)
 * LLM selection and integration (OpenAI, Anthropic, etc.)
-* Integration in patchbox OS for Raspberry Pi.
+* Integration in patchbox OS for Raspberry Pi (as a module)

+## Future Work
+* Sample generation and playback using PiSound output.